Skip to main content

 • work closely with managers to identify and risk assess manual handling tasks and to enable the most appropriate risk reduction measures to be developed and used

-• train staff in up to date manual handling techniques, systems and legislation on a maximum ratio of 1 trainer to 6 staff
+• train colleagues in up-to-date manual handling techniques, systems and legislation on a maximum ratio of 1 trainer to 6 colleagues

 • provide the Manual Handling team with records of all training delivered